Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Methodology and Constraints

-In addition to the above experimental limits, theoretical considerations further constrain the parameter space, ensuring the internal consistency of the GM model. \begin{itemize}[leftmargin=1em] \item \textbf{Perturbative unitarity}.~ Perturbative unitarity requires that the zeroth partial-wave amplitude $a_0$ of scalar-scalar scattering obey $|a_0| < 1$, or equivalently ${\rm Re}(a_0) < 1/2$.
+In addition to the experimental limits mentioned above, theoretical considerations further constrain the parameter space through the Heaviside step functions $\Theta_{\rm unit}$ and $\Theta_{\rm PD}$ in Eq.~(\ref{eq:likelihood}).
+These functions act as strict vetoes, restricting the likelihood support to regions of parameter space that are theoretically consistent, where $\Theta(x)$ equals one for $x \ge 0$ and zero otherwise.

+The $\Theta_{\rm unit}$ enforces perturbative unitarity of scalar $2\to2$ scattering, requiring that the zeroth partial-wave amplitudes obey $|{\rm Re}\,a_0|<\tfrac{1}{2}$ (equivalently $|a_0|<1$).
 In the GM model this translates into bounds on linear combinations of quartic couplings~\cite{Hartling:2014zca,Chowdhury:2024mfu,Aoki:2007ah}, leading to the conditions